alwaz-shahid/chrome-extension-development-typescript/README.md

+# Chrome Extension Development Teamplate

-# Extension files
+## Extension files
-#### Extensions contain different files, depending on the functionality provided.
+> Extensions contain different files, depending on the functionality provided.
 The following are some of the most frequently used files:

 ### Structure